jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 those areas.

-A first point is that the Baha'i Institutions, as they currently exists, are primary spiritual instatutions for the propagation and protection of The Faith.
+A first point is that the Baha'i Institutions, as they currently exist, are primary spiritual instatutions for the propagation and protection of The Faith.
 As such, they are limited in both the power and sphere of operation.
 While this does not mean it is impractical to look at Baha'i governance and decision-making as a model, it